 "Beverly Hills 90210" star Ian Ziering attacked by bikers in Los Angeles

-'Beverly Hills 90210' star Ian Ziering was allegedly attacked by a group of bikers who were driving down Hollywood Boulevard in Los Angeles New Year's Eve.
+Ian Ziering, the actor who starred in "Beverly Hills 90210," was allegedly attacked by a group of bikers who were driving down Hollywood Boulevard in Los Angeles New Year's Eve.

-In video obtained from TMZ, it shows Ziering get out of his vehicle and confront one of the bikers.
-The confrontation escalated as other bikers joined in, ganging up on Ziering until he escaped the brawl by running across the street.
+In video obtained from TMZ, Ziering can be seen exiting his vehicle to confront one of the bikers in the middle of the street, moments before the incident escalates when other bikers joined in on the fraccas, ganging up on Ziering until he escaped the brawl by running across the street.

-According to TMZ, a police report was taken listing Ziering as the victim.
-No other information has been received on the incident.
+It's not immediately clear what started the brawl, but according to TMZ, a police report was taken listing Ziering as the victim.

+Some who work in the nearby area tell KCAL News that that the bikers were causing chaos in the area, something that has become a weekly occurrence.
+They say that the bikers will often weave in and out of traffic on the busy road, creating confusion for other drivers.

+Ziering addressed the incident in a post on his personal Instagram on Monday.

 for more features.